Your cellular is now your bank

 bank

 Payments: Payments made the loudest noise in banking and the fintech industry in 2017.
 The quit of 2016 noticed the release of UPI and Bharat QR, which changed the payments panorama, making agencies reconsider their payment enterprise techniques.
 The authorities’ push led banks to construct merchandise around UPI and Bharat QR.
-According to the National Payments Corporation of India (NPCI), in November 2017, 61 banks stayed on UPI with a transaction cost of Rs9,679 crore compared with 30 banks and Rs100 crore transaction fee in November 2016.
+According to the National Payments Corporation of India (NPCI), in November 2017, 61 banks stayed on UPI with a transaction cost of Rs9,679 crore compared with 30 banks and a Rs100 crore transaction fee in November 2016.

 Read More Article :

-Deposits: This becomes now not a very good year for the depositor in phrases of interest rates.
-After 6 years of 4%, financial savings financial institution account interest quotes got here down to a few.Five% is consistent with annum—the fantastic cut after the financial savings bank account hobby rate deregulated in 2011.
-In August, when the State Bank of India (SBI) reduce fees, it stated that the real charge of the hobby was high, and there was no choice for the financial institution, however, to convey down the savings account interest rate.
+Deposits: This is not a very good year for the depositor in phrases of interest rates.
+After six years of 4%, financial savings, and financial institution accounts, interest rates dropped to a few.
+Five is consistent with annum—the fantastic cut after the financial savings bank account hobby rate was deregulated in 2011.
+In August, when the State Bank of India (SBI) reduced fees, it stated that the real charge of the hobby was high, and there was no choice for the financial institution, however, to convey down the savings account interest rate.

-In this additional manner, you as a consumer want to be cautious about who and what you give your consent for.
+In this additional manner, you, as a consumer, want to be cautious about who and what you give your consent for.
 Easy get right of entry to your facts, in the wrong fingers, can also reveal your cash to frauds and identity theft.

 Why the exchange